-The Practical Building Conservation series (1988) is being revised by English Heritage for publication in 2012 and 2013.
+The Practical Building Conservation series (1988) is being revised by English Heritage.
 The ten new volumes will provide a comprehensive and practical reference for professionals engaged in the repair of historic buildings.

 Practical Building Conservation Revised Series